shishima123/laravel-thumbnail/README.md

 - __$file__ File uploaded from the form submission
 - __$model__ Current Model performing the data save

-In the section above, it was mentioned that you can customize the file migration, for example, by adding a new `mime` column in the file migration.
+As mentioned earlier, you have the ability to customize the file migration by adding a new mime column, for instance.

-By default, the package does not support saving data for custom columns like this.
+By default, the package does not provide support for saving data in custom columns like this.

-Therefore, we can use the `thumbnailSaveData` method to customize the data before it is processed by the Thumbnail Model.
+To address this, you can utilize the `thumbnailSaveData` method, which allows you to customize the data before it undergoes processing by the Thumbnail Model.

 For example: